PainterQubits/Unitful.jl/docs/src/logarithm.md

     Unitful.Gain
 ```

-One might expect that any dimensionless quantity should be convertible to a pure number,
+One might expect that any gain / attenuation factor should be convertible to a pure number,
-that is, to `x` if you had `10*log10(x)` dB.
-However, it turns out that in dB, a ratio of
+that is, to `x == y/z` if you had `10*log10(x)` dB.
+However, it turns out that in dB, a ratio
-powers is defined as `10*log10(x)`, but a ratio of voltages or other root-power quantities
+of powers is defined as `10*log10(y/z)`, but a ratio of voltages or other root-power
-is defined as `20*log10(x)`.
-Clearly, converting back from decibels to a real number is
+quantities is defined as `20*log10(y/z)`.
+Clearly, converting back from decibels to a real
-ambiguous, and so we have not implemented automatic promotion to avoid incorrect results.
+number is ambiguous, and so we have not implemented automatic promotion to avoid incorrect
+results.
 You can use [`Unitful.uconvertp`](@ref) to interpret a `Gain` as a ratio of power
 quantities (hence the `p` in `uconvertp`), or [`Unitful.uconvertrp`](@ref) to interpret as
 a ratio of root-power (field) quantities.